DEISI-ULHT-TFC-2023-24/TFC-DEISI89-GPTArgMine/README.md

 ## Additional Notes
 - The data under analysis is part of a broader project, which is the reason for its lack of public availability.
 For this reason, **the code cloned by people unrelated to the project may not work for now**.
-- All versions of the Annotation Manual are available in the *Annexes* folder.
+- All versions of the Annotation Manual will available in the *Annexes* folder.
 - **Annotator 1:** Luiza Coelho; **Annotator 2:** Zuil Pirola.